 2. Be accepting.
-Prepare your mind to be accepting of the other person’s opinions, culture, ideas and values.
+Prepare your mind to be accepting of the other person’s opinions, culture, ideas, and values.
 They may be quite different from yours.

 3. Listen with empathy and try to put yourself in their shoes.
 Their child may need more time, patience and understanding.
 For instance, their child may need a certain type of discipline.

-4. Don’t make judgement and don’t compare your child to theirs.
+4. Don’t make judgment and don’t compare your child to theirs.
 You tried your best, and so did your new partner.
 Don’t make their child or your child “the bad guy.”
 You have been raising your child a certain way and vice versa, the best way you thought possible.
 In other words, don’t say, “Well, my son wouldn’t do that.
 Your daughter did.”

 6. Respect your partner’s way of doing things.
 They may not change.
 This may be the way they want to raise their child.

-7. Be open minded in the final step – negotiation.
+7. Be open-minded in the final step – negotiation.
 Many families with multiple children choose to discipline their own child, for example.
 If the parenting styles differ too drastically, this may be the way to go.